CompeyDev/roblox.js/README.md

 # roblox.js
-A wrapper for the ROBLOX OpenCloud API.
+A JavaScript wrapper for the ROBLOX OpenCloud API.